Monster Jam: Live events

 Monster Jam events are held throughout the year in various venues around the U.S. and Canada.
 Stadium events are generally held in the winter and early spring when professional football and baseball stadiums are generally dormant for their main purpose, with the stadium series operating in cities with warmer winters or with domed stadiums.
 Events have also been held in other locations around the world, including Europe, Australia, Mexico, Costa Rica, the Philippines, Saudi Arabia, Japan, and Singapore.

 At Monster Jam events, monster trucks face off in three forms of competition: racing, two-wheel skills, and freestyle.

 Racing is traditional heads-up tournament racing, where the first truck to cross the finish line moves onto the next round; the final race of the night is for that particular event's championship.

 The two-wheel skills competition was introduced in late 2017.
 This competition consists of trucks performing their best moves on two wheels for two attempts.
-They can also choose to perform donuts or cyclones as an alternative.
+They can also choose to perform donuts, cyclones, or sky wheelies as alternatives.
 The two-wheel skills winner is determined by attendees voting via a score tracking website.
 The truck with the highest score at the end of the event wins that particular competition.

-The freestyle competition allows drivers two minutes (one-and-a-half minutes for arena shows) on an open floor to show off their skills as they drive the trucks over ramps and junked cars, performing stunts and tricks with their trucks.
+The freestyle competition allows drivers two minutes (seventy-five seconds for arena shows) on an open floor to show off their skills as they drive the trucks over ramps and junked cars, performing stunts and tricks with their trucks.
 In 2020, Monster Jam introduced a rule in which a truck must complete 30 seconds to qualify for an eligible score.
 If they fail to do so, they will receive a score of 0.
 The freestyle winner is determined by attendees voting via a score tracking website.
 The truck with the highest score at the end of the event wins the competition.

 Each event produces its own winner.
 This winner is determined by the truck that has the most points gained in that particular event at the end of that event.
 If the same driver wins all three events in the same night, they are said to have swept the event.

 Between the main competitions, other events are held.
 In the Arena Series, the "donut" competition is featured, in which a driver tries to spin their truck until the driver or truck is unable to continue, or until the driver thinks they have a high enough score to win.
 Also presented at Arena Series events are ATV racing, speedster racing, and speedster obstacle course competitions.

 In 2019, free-standing crush cars were officially removed from Monster Jam events.
+However, they are still sparsely used at the annual World Finals events, exclusive "challenge" events, and events at EchoPark Speedway.